fusionpbx/fusionpbx-apps/domain_counts/README.md

 # Domain Counts

-Totals up the number of configured extensions, voicemail boxes, ring groups and the like, with the ability to export all this data to a CSV so you can open it in your favorite spreadsheet software!
+Totals the number of configured extensions, voicemail boxes, ring groups and the like per Domain, with the ability to export all this data to a CSV so you can open it in your favorite spreadsheet software!

 ![Image of Domain Counts](Domain-Counts-Overview.png)